 The Maltese government offers well to do expats the opportunity to buy their way into citizenship.
 It is known as Malta’s Individual Investor Programme and requires investments in real estate and government funds totaling over €500,000.

-More details of this citizenship option for investors are covered in a separate guide on citizenship by investment.
+More details of this citizenship option for investors are covered in this separate guide to Maltese citizenship by investment.

 How Long Does it Take to Get Maltese Citizenship?